Why Does Labeling Speed Matter for My Business?

 I've created a quick overview chart of the various types of labeling systems used today.
 They range from slapping a label on by hand to fully automated, high-speed monsters that can handle different sized packages.
 This is just a quick look, but for labeling beginners, it might help them set up their production correctly the first time.
 Check it out and read more below.

 As you can see, the simplest way to label a product is by hand.
 Cheap and requires no electricity!
 Works well if you are labeling the occasional package.
-But if production ramps up, you could look like an episode of I Love Lucy.
+But if production ramps up, you could run into a lot of issues that create a bottleneck.
 And that's not even considering if the label goes on straight or even right side up.

 But there are ways to speed things up.
 Hand-held label applicators like the Towa APN Series allow you to pre-load a roll of labels and literally wipe them onto your products.
 A bit faster and, if you have a good eye, you can get them on consistently.
 Until your arm falls asleep.
 But for limited production or carton labeling, it works well.